arora-aditya/now/README.md

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: January 5th 11:52am IST`
+`Last Updated: January 7th 8:38am EST`

 ## What I'm doing now

-Coop has wrapped up, and I got an Outstanding rating 😁!!

-I'm excited to get back on the school grind, and a little sad to have left Toronto.
-Hopefully this term has less ups and downs than the last one!
+Going back to school tomorrow, excited and overwhelmed at the same time.
+Hopefully I have not missed too much in the first two days.

 I've been working on some personal projects when I do manage to get the ball rolling.
 Managed to build the [ray-tracer](https://github.com/arora-aditya/just-another-ray-tracer), currently working on a very basic [database](https://github.com/arora-aditya/database-in-one-week)